JacobPulk/art/README.md

 The program can produce a wide diversity of images.
 Usage could be compared to bushwacking through a jungle of unpleasant outputs to find aesthetically fruitful areas.

 The intention is for it to be reasonable to say that this program generates its outputs "by itself".
-User input only affects the images in an abstract, indirect, and probabilistic way.
+Your choices ultimately nudge the outputs toward your aesthetics, but only in an abstract, indirect, and probabilistic way.

 The mechanism behind the program is intended to be "simple" and "general".